Schedule

 Kurds as an Indigenous People: Their Domestic Resistance and Global Contribution to Cultural and Environmental Protection

-Dr. Qaraman M. Hasan, Johns Hopkins University
+Dr. Qaraman M. Hasan, University of Houston Law Center

 1:00pm–3:00pmIndividual Papers: Indigenous Resistance in the Face of Colonialism